 On the final day of each term, school closes at 12 noon.

-The school will be closed on Monday 4 September as this is a designated staff training day.
-There will be 2 additional training days (probably in late September / early October and in the summer term), but these are yet to be confirmed.
+The school will be closed on Monday 2 September as this is a designated staff training day.
+There will be 2 additional training days on Tuesday 1 October and Wednesday 25 June.